RishubPatel/RISC-V-OTTER-CPU/README.md

 | Firmware | Assignment specifications | Designed and coded assembly test programs and final demonstration firmware |
 | Verification | — | Simulated individual modules and the complete CPU in Vivado and validated the completed design on the Basys 3 (see Figure 1)|

-*Figure 2: Table detailing my contributions the project as opposed to what was course-provided*
+*Figure 2: Table detailing my contributions to the project as opposed to what was course-provided*

 ---